404rq/GTW-RPG/INSTALL.md

     <resource src="npc_traffic" startup="1" protected="1" />
 ```

-Important! do not alter the order, some resorces depends on other resources and must
+Important! do not alter the order, some of these resorces depends each other and must
-therefore be started in certain order.
+therefore be started in this order.
 Errors may occur otherwise.
-When possible, we
-use alphabethical order (ascending) to make it easy to find certain resources.
+Use alphabethical order
+(ascending) when adding new resources to this list

 Note!
-Some resources need certain ACL rights to work, ACL rights are found in the file _ACL.xml_ located in _mods/deathmatch/_ from your server binaries directory.
-The easiest way to find and enable these requirements are:
+Some resources need certain ACL rights to work, ACL rights are found in the file
+_ACL.xml_ located in _mods/deathmatch/_ from your server binaries directory.
+The easiest
+way to find and enable these requirements are:

 `aclrequest list <resource> all`

 followed by:

 `aclrequest allow <resource> all`

-This will list requirements for a certain resource and then allow the required functionality to be used.
-This is a built in function which is executed in the server console.
+This will list requirements for a certain resource and then allow the required functionality
+to be used.
+This is a built in function that can be executed in your server console.

-For the "lazy" developers, here's a precompiled section of required ACL rights to add in your ACL file located at "_mods/deathmatch/ACL.xml_", ideally right after the opening <acl> tag at line 1.
+For the "lazy" developers, here's a precompiled section of required ACL rights to add in your
+ACL file located at "_mods/deathmatch/ACL.xml_", ideally right after the opening <acl> tag at
+line 1.
 This procedure will allow the resources the access they need to work.
+Resources will
-Resources will however request their own ACL rights once started.
-GTWaccounts needs access to create accounts, GTWupdates needs access to callRemote in order to fetch the update list and GTWgui needs the ability to refresh resources using the GUI system to prevent annoying bugs in the GUI causing controls to appear allover the screen when the window is destroyed.
+however request their own ACL rights once started.

+GTWaccounts needs access to create accounts, GTWupdates needs access to callRemote in order to
+fetch the update list and GTWgui needs the ability to refresh resources using the GUI system
+to prevent annoying bugs in the GUI causing controls to appear allover the screen when the
+window is destroyed.

 ```xml
     <!-- Staff group "supporter" and "developer", you may define your own rights/permissions